 For activist and writer Rebecca Solnit (b.
-1961), memory is the story we use to keep us company.
-Hope is the memory of things that haven’t yet happened.
-Through these structures, we form our existence, our consciousness.
+1961), memory is the story that keeps us company.
+Hope is the memory of things yet unhappened.
+Through these structures, we form our consciousness.
 The Faraway Nearby carries us into these issues.

 [The places we love] give us continuity, something to return to, and offer a familiarity that allows some portion of our own lives to remain connected and coherent.
 They give us an expansive scale in which our troubles are set into context, in which the largeness of the world is a balm to loss, trouble, and ugliness.

 This tethering to stories and narratives echoes the words of British novelist Penelope Lively who wrote “Memory is ballast” or German critic Walter Benjamin who thought memory was consciousness.
 Through tales of her childhood, family, and things as vast as Mary Shelley’s landscapes in Frankenstein and as specific as apricots, Solnit pulls the extended parts of herself back into the fold, back into a cohesive whole.

 Stories are compasses and architecture; we navigate by them, we build our sanctuaries and our prisons out of them, and to be without a story is to be lost in the vastness of a world that spreads in all directions like arctic tundra or sea ice.

 As Solnit sorts through issues like the alienation of home, the space of memory, and the piece by piece formation of our lives, the heart of the book is her mother’s Alzheimer’s and Solnit’s lifelong pain from their relationship.1

 My story is a variation on one I’ve heard from many women over the years, of the mother who gave herself away to everyone or someone and tried to get herself back from a daughter.